 Why transition from ‘Medical Center’ to ‘Health’?

-and common uses, we saw an opportunity to more effectively communicate
+As we embarked on this process, we saw an opportunity to more effectively

-who we are and what we offer to our patients, staff, and community.
-We’ve
+describe who we are and what we offer to our patients, staff, and community.

 What did this process involve?